quamejnr/kafka-app/README.md

 Built this application to gain better insight into the workings of Kafka

 ## How to use this?
-1. Run `docker-compose up` from the root of the application to get Kafka running.
+1. Run `docker-compose up` from the root of the application to get application running.
-2. Open multiple terminals and run all but the `get_consumer()` functions in the handlers of the various services.
+2. Open another terminal and run `docker exec -it python-app /bin/bash` to enter into bash shell of the python-app container.
-(Yeah I know it sounds stressful, I'm working on implementing an easier to way to run it, let me know if you have any ideas though)
-3. Run `python3 main.py` from the root folder
+3. Run the command `python3 <service_name>/handlers.py` eg. To run the messaging service run `python3 messaging_service/handlers.py`
+4. Repeat steps 2 and 3 for all services
+5. Open another terminal and run `docker exec -it python-app /bin/bash` to enter into bash shell of the python-app container.
+6. Run `python3 main.py`
+7. A log file named `app.log` should be created.
+Check to see your logs.